OWASP/IoTGoat/Examples/Weak, Guessable, or Hardcoded Passwords.md

 # No 1: Weak, Guessable, or Hardcoded Passwords.
 There are many ways to develop a Weak, Guessable, or Hardcoded Passwords challenge.
+Each challenge lesson should include:
+Explain the vulnerability
+Assignments to learn how to exploit the vulnerability Decribe the possible mitigation scenarios
 Examples challenges and their level of difficulty include:

 1. Recompile uhttpd and insert a hardcoded backdoor user and password that grants admin rights on the web interface.
 (Hard)
 2. Add a hardcoded encryption key within a network service that uses encryption.
 (Medium)